SammyDartnall10/ExChange/README.md

 Small business owners know - getting your dream off the ground no longer requires a flyer and a prayer.
 It requires a crack team of marketeers, influencers, events (catered) and an online, all round presence.

 Not just a website but an app.
-Not just a markey stall, but an online ecommerce store.
-Not just a hero shot, but an in the wild photoshoot.
+Not just a market stall, but an online ecommerce store.
+Not just a hero shot, but a photoshoot.

 Our dreams are our passion, and what we're really damn good at.